 Do we respect one another’s difference?
 (Human Dignity, Reconciliation)

 Do we recognise that that meaningful interaction leads to a richer, transformative conversation?
-(Reconciliation and Association)
+(Reconciliation and Participation)

-Do we understand that more diversity leads to smarter decisions?
-(Reconciliation, Participation)
+Do we understand that diversity of background and opinion leads to smarter decisions?
+(Reconciliation, Participation, Human Dignity)

 Are we learning alongside one another?
-(Solidarity, Association)
+(Solidarity, Participation, Reconciliation)

 Do we accept that conflict is an inevitable part of sincere disagreement?
 (Reconciliation)

 Are facilities, processes, environment designed for people and participation?
-(Participation)
+(Participation, Solidarity)

 Do we allow objections to surface?
 (Participation)

 Are we willing to give as well as take?
-(Solidarity and Subsidiarity)
+(Reconciliation)

 The Earth was here before us and was given to us - our common home.
 It is God's dominion, but it is our shared responsibility to be good stewards of everything we have been entrusted with – nature, our fellow human beings, resources, gifts and talents, money and time.